We may earn revenue from the products available on this page and participate in affiliate programs.

 When Melissa Johnson renovated the exterior of her family home, she chose a burst of turquoise to introduce a sense of playfulness to the serious quality of the stark mid-century modern roofline and charcoal siding.

 Don’t let a doorframe with a complicated design deter you from a paint job.
-For one that requires more attention to detail, like designer Andrea Van Soest’s glass-panel number, stick with a small, two-and-a-half-inch brush.
+For one that requires more attention to detail, like designer Andrea Van Soest’s glass-panel number, stick with a small, 2.5-inch brush.

 A soft gray-blue is the perfect partner for a white brick facade.
 This traditional Tudor home by Studio McGee stands out for the very fact that it stays true to its character.